What is Cotija Cheese?

 What is Queso Fresco?

 Queso Fresco is Spanish for fresh cheese.
-Similar to cotija cheese, queso fresco is also made from cow milk, and as such, serves as a great alternative to cotija.
+Similar to mexican cheese, queso fresco is also made from cow milk, and as such, serves as a great alternative to cotija.
 It is important, however, to note that queso fresco has a more subtle flavor.

 Queso Fresco Vs Cotija